DevSujititc/javascript/README.md

 - **Design Patterns:** Learn about common design patterns in JavaScript.
 - **Testing:** Introduction to testing with frameworks like Jest and Mocha.
 - **Performance:** Tips and techniques for optimizing JavaScript performance.

-## Contributing

-We welcome contributions from the community!
-If you'd like to contribute, please fork the repository and create a pull request with your changes.
-Be sure to follow the project's coding standards and guidelines.